 The Company has cash balances and the Company is not at a significant risk to fluctuating interest rates with respect to cash.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions or short-term debt instruments issued by the federal government.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-As of March 31, 2014, the Company did not have any investments in investment-grade short-term deposit certificates or short-term debt issued by the federal government.
+At June 30, 2014, the Company has a \$1,500,000 redeemable investment-grade short-term deposit certificate which bears interest at 1.25% per annum and is included in cash.